bitschift/OpenBrew/src/pihwcontrol/README.md

-# Interfacing with brew.ai Hardware
+# Interfacing with brew.ai Hardware with just a Raspberry Pi

 brew.ai uses data from sensors to decide what the hardware should do.
 Currently, these modules are working: